 Members of the Firm were instrumental in assisting the Town with the COVID-19 pandemic, including working with Governor DeSantis' office early in the COVID-19 pandemic to seek approval by Emergency Order 20-69 for virtual commission meetings to ensure that the Town Commission could continue meeting and conducting essential Town business and implementing policy.
 The Firm assisted with the preparation and adoption of rules governing virtual meeting or communications media technology for public meetings during the COVID-19 health emergency, as required by Governor DeSantis' Executive Order 20-69, "Emergency Management - COVID-19 Local Government Public Meetings."
 The Firm also assisted the Town with the preparation of numerous emergency measures or orders due to the COVID-19 health pandemic, and continues to assist the Town with ongoing COVID-19 related issues and documents.
-Most recently, the Firm assisted the Town with Governor DeSantis Executive Orders 21-101 and 21-102, suspending or invalidating local government emergency actions based on the COVID-19 state of emergency, suspending all local COVID-19 "restrictions and mandates on individuals and businesses."
 The Firm also assisted the Town with a temporary kiosk license agreement with Curative for COVID-19 Testing.
-The Firm will continue to assist the Town with COVID-19 issues and the implementation of any emergency or executive orders issued by Governor DeSantis and the County.
+The Firm will continue to assist the Town with COVID-19 issues.

 Various members of the Firm have and continue to assist the Town with the response and emergency actions needed in the aftermath of the CTS Collapse, including public records and media requests, contracts and agreements for services necessitated by the CTS Collapse, address and respond to legal demands and questions, subpoenas and deposition requests received pursuant to In re: Champlain Towers South Collapse Litigation, Case No. 2021-015089-CA-01 and related cases, assisting the Town and Building Department with courtesy review and inspections of oceanfront buildings, and interaction with KCE Engineering (Allyn Kilsheimer), County, FEMA and NIST representatives.
-Most recently, our office was successful with the granting by the Court of the Town's "Motion to Authorize Town as a Participant under the

-Protocol for Inspection, Documentation, and Storage of Components, Remnants, and Debris of the Champlain Towers South Collapse", which stopped the Plaintiff's attempt to exclude the Town from participating in the invasive inspection testing at the CTS Site and allowed the Town to participate as a non-party to the litigation in upcoming invasive testing on the CTS site.
-Our efforts are ongoing in responding to various demands arising from the CTS Building Collapse, including attending weekly status hearings before Judge Hanzman and addressing numerous questions and issues from the Court and appointed Receiver, Michael Goldberg, including continued transition of the CTS Site from the County to the Receiver and necessary permits for operation of the CTS Site.
+Most recently, our office was successful with the granting by the Court of the Town's "Motion to Authorize Town as a Participant under the Protocol for Inspection, Documentation, and Storage of Components, Remnants, and Debris of the Champlain Towers South Collapse", which stopped the Plaintiff's attempt to exclude the Town from participating in the invasive inspection testing at the CTS Site and allowed the Town to participate as a non-party to the litigation in upcoming invasive testing on the CTS site.
+Our efforts are ongoing in responding to various demands arising from the CTS Building Collapse, including attending weekly status hearings before Judge Hanzman and addressing numerous questions and issues from the Court and appointed Receiver, Michael Goldberg, as well as continued efforts to investigate the cause of the CTS collapse.